 - Cheese platters: Offers a sweet contrast in cheese boards.

-- Trail mix: Combines beautifully with dried fruits and nuts for a homemade mix.
+- Trail mix: Combines beautifully with dried fruits and nuts for a homemade blend.

-- Gifts: Can be packaged for a thoughtful homemade present.
+- Gifts: These can be packaged for a thoughtful homemade present.

 - Dessert garnishes: Adds flair to cakes, cupcakes, or puddings.